On eve of doctor's sentencing, gymnast Simone Biles says she was abused

 Some will stand at a podium and speak directly to Nassar, who is expected to be sitting in the witness box.
 Others have sent audio recording that will be played in the courtroom.
 Still others have sent written statements that will be read aloud by a prosecutor.

-They include elite athletes who were told Nassar could help make their gold-medal dreams come true and ordinary patients who felt privileged to be seen by a doctor whose office was filled with photos of him with Olympic champions.
+They include elite athletes who were told that Nassar could help make their gold medal dreams come true and ordinary patients who felt privileged to be seen by a doctor whose office was filled with photos of him with Olympic champions.

-"I hope I can look him in the eye," said Jeanette Antolin, a former national team member who says she was abused repeatedly between 1997 and 2000.
+"I hope I can look him in the eye," said Jeanette Antolin, a former national team member who says she was abused repeatedly from 1997 to 2000.
 "I don't want him to feel like he has any more power over me, so I'm going to stay as strong as possible."

 "I heard what he had to say the last time, and it basically made me sick to my stomach," she said.
 "His words meant nothing.
 His apologies meant nothing."

-A mountain of lawsuits filed against the university say a teenage gymnast reported Nassar's disturbing procedures to coach Kathie Klages in 1997 but no action was taken against him.
+A mountain of lawsuits filed against the university say that a teenage gymnast reported Nassar's disturbing procedures to coach Kathie Klages in 1997 but that no action was taken against him.

 "Had MSU handled those reports of sexual assault properly in 1997 we wouldn't have have 93 victims coming forward to speak," Denhollander said.